MCQ on Urinary Tract Infection, UTI

 d) All of the above

 6)An elderly 78-year-old diabetic male visited the hospital with pain in the lower abdomen and groin.
-When examined, he had a fever, and his blood sugar level was found to be in the higher range.
-Further examination was done, prostatitis was suspected, and he was immediately admitted and put under observation to manage the sugar levels.
+Physical examination was performed, prostatitis was suspected, his blood sugar level was found to be in the 175 mg/dl higher than normal range (99 mg/dl or lower).
+He was immediately admitted in the hospital and put under observation to manage the sugar levels.

 Name the predominant pathogen?